 Mrs Tara Mtuy

-I have been working on the Wellcome Trust THRiVE consortium at Kilimanjaro Christian Medical College in Tanzania.
-We have set up and been running the Department of Epidemiology and Biostatistics which I have been coordinating the MSc and teaching on.
-In addition I have been a DL tutor on Practical Epidemiology (EPM 103) for a number of years.
+In addition to teaching on DL courses at LSHTM, I have been working on the Wellcome Trust THRiVE consortium at Kilimanjaro Christian Medical College in Tanzania.
+We have supported the set-up and running of the Institute of Public Health.
+I coordinate and teach on research methods, qualitative research and research ethics as well as supervise students.
 I successfully completed the PGCILT in 2015.

 I am currently managing the LSHTM/KCMC Eye Health Programme in Moshi, Tanzania with projects on the immunological determinants of trachoma, microbial keratitis and Portable Eye Examination Kit (PEEK).
 I am also doing a PhD, "Maasai Response to Mass Drug Administration for Trachoma in a Changing Political Economy in Tanzania".